 Timken in Focus

-Headquartered in North Canton, Timken (TKR) is an Industrial Products stock that has seen a price change of -3.87% so far this year.
-The maker of bearings and power transmissions is paying out a dividend of $0.28 per share at the moment, with a dividend yield of 2.37% compared to the Metal Products - Procurement and Fabrication industry's yield of 1.01% and the S&P 500's yield of 1.79%.
+Timken (TKR) is headquartered in North Canton, and is in the Industrial Products sector.
+The stock has seen a price change of -12.84% since the start of the year.
+The maker of bearings and power transmissions is currently shelling out a dividend of $0.28 per share, with a dividend yield of 2.61%.
+This compares to the Metal Products - Procurement and Fabrication industry's yield of 1.02% and the S&P 500's yield of 1.9%.

-Looking at dividend growth, the company's current annualized dividend of $1.12 is up 4.7% from last year.
-In the past five-year period, Timken has increased its dividend 4 times on a year-over-year basis for an average annual increase of 3.08%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.12 is up 4.7% from last year.
+Timken has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 2.85%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 Timken's current payout ratio is 32%.
 This means it paid out 32% of its trailing 12-month EPS as dividend.

 TKR is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $4.17 per share, representing a year-over-year earnings growth rate of 58.56%.
+The Zacks Consensus Estimate for 2018 is $4.17 per share, which represents a year-over-year growth rate of 58.56%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 That said, they can take comfort from the fact that TKR is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report